 “I say unto you, every sin and blasphemy will be forgiven men, but the blasphemy against the [Holy] Spirit will not be forgiven men.
 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”
 [Note: The wording of Luke 12:10 is very similar.]

-These last two passages pertain to what is called “the unpardonable sin.”
-Both passages make it clear that the unpardonable sin is blasphemy of the Holy Spirit.
+These last two scriptures pertain to what is called “the unpardonable sin.”
+Both scriptures make it clear that the unpardonable sin is blasphemy of the Holy Spirit.
 Webster’s Dictionary defines blasphemy as “profane or contemptuous speech, writing, or action concerning God or anything held as divine.”
 Strong’s Concordance indicates that the Greek word that is translated as blaspheme may be even more maligning than what Webster says.
-According to Strong’s, the Greek word means “to vilify,” which suggests attacking or injuring the reputation of the Holy Spirit by false and/or malicious statements.
+According to Strong, the Greek word means “to vilify,” which suggests attacking or injuring the reputation of the Holy Spirit by false and/or malicious statements.

 With regard to sins in general, the Bible infers that even if a person is a Christian, God will not forgive that person’s sins unless the person confesses those sins to God.
 1 John 1:9, which most biblical scholars believe was addressed to Christians, states, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 If only confessed sins will be forgiven, then any unconfessed sins will not be forgiven. .
 [For a discussion of why we believe 1 John 1:9 is applicable to Christians, rather than to non-Christians, please see the appendix to this article.]

-If we are not willing to forgive someone who has sinned against us, Matthew 6:14-15 infers that, unless we are subsequently willing to forgive that person, God will not forgive the sins that we commit until we are willing to forgive the person who has offended us.
-However, it may be appropriate to wait for the offending person to ask for forgiveness before we forgive them, provided that we are willing to forgive them when they ask.
+If we are not willing to forgive someone who has sinned against us, Matthew 6:14-15 infers that God will not forgive the sins that we commit until we are willing to forgive the person who has offended us.
+However, it may be appropriate to wait for the offending person to ask for forgiveness before we forgive them, provided that we are willing to forgive them when they ask us to do so.
 [For a discussion regarding forgiveness, click on “Judging, Anger and Forgiveness.”]

 Thus, we believe there are several circumstances in which God will not forgive a person for their sins, even if that person is a Christian.
-If our sins remain unforgiven, God will punish us – or perhaps give us less generous rewards – when we enter eternity, although we are still assured of our eternal salvation.
+If our sins remain unforgiven, God will punish us – perhaps, by giving us less generous rewards – when we enter eternity, although we are still assured of our eternal salvation.
 [For a discussion of the basis for believing that a Christian cannot lose his (or her) eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]

 Therefore, it behooves every Christian to regularly confess their sins and sincerely repent.
 Consistent confession and repentance should reduce, if not eliminate, a Christian’s concerns as to what the consequences might be if they were to have unconfessed sins that have not been forgiven when they stand in judgment before God.
 Furthermore, each time a Christian confesses their sins and repents, their ability to have fellowship with God will immediately be restored, enabling them to restore the joy of their salvation.

-In many instances, we probably will not understand why we are experiencing adversity, which may or may not be a result of one or more specific sins that we have committed.
-And, probably there will be different degrees of punishment for sin, depending how each person has responded to their knowledge about God in general and Jesus Christ in particular.
+In many instances, we probably will not understand why we are experiencing severe adversity, which may or may not be a result of one or more specific sins that we have committed.
+And, probably there will be different degrees of punishment for sin, depending how each person has responded to their knowledge about God and Jesus Christ.

-Although Christians won’t lose their salvation if they continue to trust in God, they need to realize that sometimes God may severely punish them for what they perceive to be relatively minor sins that are regarded much more seriously by God.
-Therefore, Christians would be wise to regularly confess their sins and sincerely repent, assuming they want to avoid whatever the consequences might be if they have any unforgiven sins when they stand in judgment before God.
+Although Christians will not lose their salvation if they continue to trust in Jesus Christ, they need to realize that sometimes God may severely punish them for what they perceive to be relatively minor sins that are regarded much more seriously by God.
+Therefore, Christians would be wise to regularly confess their sins and sincerely repent, assuming that they want to avoid whatever the consequences might be if they have any unforgiven sins when they stand in judgment before God.